Nova Scotia: Economy

 A farm in Grafton.
 Agriculture remains an important sector of the economy in the Annapolis Valley.

-Nova Scotia's defence and aerospace sector generates approximately $500 million in revenues and contributes about $1.5 billion to the provincial economy each year.
+Nova Scotia's defense and aerospace sector generates approximately $500 million in revenues and contributes about $1.5 billion to the provincial economy each year.
 To date, 40% of Canada's military assets reside in Nova Scotia.
 Nova Scotia has the fourth-largest film industry in Canada hosting over 100 productions yearly, more than half of which are the products of international film and television producers.
 In 2015, the government of Nova Scotia eliminated tax credits to film production in the province, jeopardizing the industry given most other jurisdictions continue to offer such credits.
 The province also has a rapidly developing Information & Communication Technology (ICT) sector which consists of over 500 companies, and employs roughly 15,000 people.

 In 2006, the manufacturing sector brought in over $2.6 billion in chained GDP, the largest output of any industrial sector in Nova Scotia.
 Michelin remains by far the largest single employer in this sector, operating three production plants in the province.
 Michelin is also the province's largest private-sector employer.

-In July 2024, the provincial government committed CAD$18.6 million to build 27 new telecommunication towers to upgrade cellular service province-wide.